 I’m fascinated with big is better ”it’s a guy thing” but maybe not in the same sentence as Global Warming and Climate Change or the contaminated air your breathing.

-A floating island that burns a lot of fuel to operate, and here is the PUNCH-LINE TO MY ARTICLE.
+A floating island engine burns a lot of fuel, and here is the PUNCH-LINE TO MY ARTICLE.

 They BURN LOTS OF … OXYGEN/air.
 That same substance you need to breathe and stay healthy.